lizzieinvancouver/chillingconcepts/_dothisChilling.md

 # To do notes on chilling concept ms
 Started 4 January 2025

-## What do next in Summer 2025!
+## What do next in September 2025!

+* Doing currently ...
+START on \subsection*{Develop cross-disciplinary models with falsifiable predictions} and fix it (and review vvdm comments in it)

+1. Address `FIXME` in the tex file
+2. Reduce references to box 1 by moving critical text from Box 1 into main text (though Justin is supposed to flag what we need to add)
+3. Fix the ending (see issue 10)
+4. Remove Box 2
+5. Re-do abstract
+6. Fix Figure 3 so we can use it.
+7. Finalize addressing vvdm comments once he replies in issue 10

+## What I did in Summer 2025
 It's July, let's get the party started.

 1. I am working on the new draft based on the outline, which I finsihed after going through feedback on github
 * Maybe need to define 'phenology' as a field or do something to contrast it with molecular folks.
-1. Address `FIXME` in the tex file before sending to anyone

 ## What I did next in early 2025
 Written in January 2025, I think I finished in April (le sigh)